JuanIgnacioPiroso/JuanIgnacioPiroso/README.md

-## Sobre Mi 🙋🏻‍♂️
+## About Me🙋🏻‍♂️

-Actualmente me encuentro cursando el tercer año de la carrera de Ingenieria en Sistemas de Información en la Universidad Tecnologica Nacional Facultad Regional Buenos Aires (UTN FRBA).
+I am currently studying the third year of the Information Systems Engineering degree at the National Technological University, Buenos Aires Regional Faculty (UTN FRBA).

-Ademas, estudio junto a @arielbakal Desarrollo de aplicaciones moviles con Flutter.
+In addition, I study with @arielbakal Development of mobile applications with Flutter.

 ## Skills 👨🏻‍💻